 Power boating and water skiing are possible on the wide, deep Pend Oreille River.
 Boating speeds are limited to 35 mph.
 A boat ramp is located on-site.

 Facilities: Sites are suitable for tents and large RVs.
 Most sites are private and all are within a short walk of the river.
-Drinking water, vault toilets, garbage service and picnic tables are among the campground's amenities.
+Drinking water, vault toilets, garbage service and animal resistant food storage boxes are among the campground's amenities.